“The Rich, Irresistible Taste of South Africa”: Khayelitsha Cookies Lands Deal With British Airways

 Source: Instagram

-A Cape Town-based cookie company is taking South African flavour to international skies after securing contracts worth more than R1.4 million to supply baked goods for British Airways flights and UK retailers.
+A Cape Town-based cookie company is taking South African flavour to international skies after securing contracts that are worth more than R1.4 million to supply baked goods for British Airways flights and UK retailers.

 The announcement was made on 18 May by the UK Government through the British Consulate-General Cape Town and British High Commission Pretoria and the deal was signed on 07 May 2026.